Posts

 Image

 Speed work can be painful.
 You are hunched over, huffing and puffing.
 And even when you're going as fast as you possibly can, there is always going to be some elitist randos out there who will dismiss your effort as "slow."
 There are some unsavory corners of the running community that are still very "high school" and the last thing you want to do is re-visit those nightmares.
 What if I told you that not everyone does speed work to get faster?
 That it doesn't have to be painful?
-Here's why you should consider doing speed work: If you spend too much time at one pace your brain will learn to only activate only muscle fibers necessary to keep going at that pace.
+Here's why you should consider doing speed work: If you spend too much time at one pace your brain will learn to only activate the muscle fibers necessary to keep going at that pace.
 All the other muscle fibers won't get any stimulus and won't be familiar with being activated.
 On long enough runs, the first stringers will eventually get tired and when the brain looks for the second string, no one on the bench will be ready to go in.
 The result?
-Your pace and p...
+Your pace and pe...

 2025/2026 Winter Update: Part 2 - HM Race Report